lalinsky/dusty/README.md

 ## Selecting the I/O Backend

-The examples above use `init.io`, the threaded I/O provided by `std.process.Init`.
-This is suitable for small servers and scripts without long-running tasks.
+The examples above use `init.io`, the threaded I/O implementation from the stdlib.
+This is suitable for development or small servers.

-For production use, it's recommended to use [zio](https://github.com/lalinsky/zio), which provides a high-performance coroutine-based async runtime.
+For production use, it's recommended to use [zio](https://github.com/lalinsky/zio), which provides a coroutine-based async I/O runtime.
+This allows you to serve many more requests using just a few OS threads.
+This is especially important if you need to wait on other network services inside your request handlers.
+In the future, you can also use `std.Io.Evented`, but that implementation is not finished yet, it's missing any networking functionality, so use zio for now.

 Add it as a dependency:

 ```sh
 zig fetch --save "git+https://github.com/lalinsky/zio#v0.10.0"